-Iconasys, a leading developer of still and 360 product photography hardware and software, develops and sells tools that enable users of any skill level to easily and efficiently create high quality product images, 360 product views, interactive 360 product videos and 3D models in house.
+Iconasys, a leading developer of still and 360 product photography equipment and software, develops and sells tools that enable users of any skill level to easily and efficiently create high quality product images, 360 product views, interactive 360 product videos and 3D models in house.
 Our line of Product Photography Software connects a digital camera to a computer and automates the process of capturing and editing images.
 The Product Photography Software supports a wide range of cameras, including mirrorless cameras from Nikon, Canon and Sony.
 In this article, we provide a high-level overview of the differences between standard digital single-lens reflex camera (DSLR) cameras and the new mirrorless digital cameras.

 First, the most noticeable difference is that the mirrorless camera has no mirror between the sensor and the lens.
 As a result, the mirrorless camera tends to be shallower, in the direction of the lens, than its DSLR counterpart.